anshul-musing/single-echelon-inventory-assessment/README.md

 * simLostSales.py

     It is assumed that any unfulfilled order is lost.
-The service level is estimated based on how late the order was fulfilled
+The service level is estimated based on how much of the demand was fulfilled